 Jammy Soft-Boiled Eggs on Sourdough with Dill Cream Cheese and Homemade Pickles

 This recipe for jammy soft-boiled eggs on sourdough with dill cream cheese and pickles is a simpler version of my recently published recipe for slow fried eggs on creamy dill spread on sourdough toast with dill pickles, radishes and sweet paprika, which was inspired by my late grandfather’s daily breakfast.

-Every morning papa would rise at the crack of dawn and head out to the garden to check on his chickens and pick whatever vegetables were ripe and ready to eat.
+Every morning papa would rise at the crack of dawn and head out to the garden to feed his chickens and pick whatever vegetables were ripe and ready to eat.
 He’d then make a beeline for the kitchen where he’d prepare his own breakfast.

 Papa would then sit in silence as he concentrated on his plate – he was a mindful eater a few decades before it came into fashion! – and munched on a boiled egg or two, a few cloves of garlic, crunchy cucumbers and radishes just picked from his garden, homemade dill pickles, and dark rye bread, washed down with black tea with lemon… and a shot of vodka!

 You can click through to that post to read my reflections on my dear grandfather, who came of age in Kiev in the lands we now known as Ukraine, who fought as a partisan against the Nazis, was forced into labour in Germany, and spent time in displaced persons camps before he, my grandmother, great grandmother, and mum were able to emigrate to Australia after World War II.

 Because for now I’m just going to tell you about this recipe for jammy soft-boiled eggs on sourdough with dill cream cheese and pickles.